Interested in joining our team?

 "Our Wagging Tails Bring Comfort & Love"

-This past year, Fostering Friendship participated in reading groups at South Fork, South Lexington, Midway, and Brunson Elementary schools, The Piedmont School and North Davie Middle School, helping young students gain confidence in their reading abilities.
-We have attended career day at both South Fork and Sherwood Forest Elementary.
+Fostering Friendship has participated in reading groups at South Fork, South Lexington, Midway, and Brunson Elementary schools, The Piedmont School and North Davie Middle School, helping young students gain confidence in their reading abilities.
+We have attended career day at South Fork, Sherwood Forest Elementary, and West Forsyth High School.

 We attended "Sib-Shops," the special sibling support event at the Centers for Exceptional Children.
 There were 14 teams in attendance for the children to interact with.